Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

 (iii) The complement of $U_i$ is not connected.

 The third property cannot hold since the embedding of $K$ is contained in the complement of $U_i$ and contains the boundary of $U_i$, and yet $K$ is a connected graph.

-From the second property it follows that $K$ is a planar graph, since it can be embedded in the complement of $U_i$ and this is a triangulated disc.
+From the second property it follows that $K$ and its facial 3-cycles is embedded in the complement of a M\"{o}bius strip and this is an open disc.
 This is also a contradiction, since the edge contraction of a contractible $FF$ edge in a planar triangulated graph preserves $(3,6)$-sparsity.

-Each set $U_i$ is therefore the interior of the closed set determined by an embedding of a triangulated disc graph in $B$, say $H(U_i)$.
-(Indeed, the facial 3-cycles defining $H(U_i)$ are those whose torus embedding have interior set contained in $U_i$.)
-We may assume that $U_1$ is the open set that contains the hole of $G$.
-(More precisely, $U_1$ contains the open set corresponding to the embedded faces for the triangulated disc in $B$ that determines $B_1$.)
+Each set $U_i$ is therefore the interior of the closed set determined by an embedding of a triangulated disc graph in $S$, say $H(U_i)$.
+Indeed, the facial 3-cycles in $S$ defining $H(U_i)$ are those whose projective plane embedding have interior set contained in $U_i$.
+We may assume that $U_1$ is the open set that contains the single nontriangular face of the embedding of $G$.
+Thus, if $n=1$ then we may take $G_1$ to be the surface subgraph of $S$ with underlying graph $K$.

-For $i>1$ by the filling in lemma, Lemma \ref{l:fillingin}, it follows that $\partial H(U_i)$ is a 3-cycle.
-By the maximality of $K$ we have $k=1$ (since adding the edges and vertices of $S$ interior to these nonfacial 3-cycles gives a subgraph of $G$ with the same freedom count).
-Thus, $K$ is a subgraph of $G$ and is equal to the surface graph for $\P$ defined by $B$ and the embedded triangulated disc $H(U_1)$.
-Thus, with $G_1=K$, the proof is complete in this case.
+Suppose that $i>1$.
+By the filling in lemma, Lemma \ref{l:fillingin}, it follows that $\partial H(U_i)$ is a 3-cycle. {Note that no triangulated disc $H(U_i)$ can contain the facial 3-cycle $d$, for in this case the boundary 3-cycle of $H(U_i)$ contains $e$ and the contracted graph $K'$ fails to be simple.
+By the maximality of $K$ we have $n=1$, since adding the edges and vertices of $S$ interior to these nonfacial 3-cycle boundaries gives a subgraph of $G_*$ with the same freedom count and which does not contain the 3-cycle $d$.} Thus, $K$ is the graph of a surface subgraph $G_1$ of $G$ obtained from $S$ by removing the faces of $H(U_1)$ and its interior vertices and edges, and so the proof is complete in this case.